Source: Sixers trade James Harden to Clippers, end saga in wee hours

 Harden won't be at that practice.

-Instead, the Sixers will move into a new phase with Embiid and the ever-rising Maxey, who just won the NBA's Eastern Conference Player of the Week award for the 2-1 Sixers.
+Instead, the Sixers will move into a new phase behind Embiid and the ever-rising Maxey, who just won the NBA's Eastern Conference Player of the Week award for the 2-1 Sixers.